QuickBox/QB/README.md

 ```

-## Want to run in development mode?
+## Want to run in development mode?(not support in this mod version)

 **Run the following command to grab current development repos ...**
 ```